PrashamTrivedi/AndroidExternalFileWriter/README.md

 =========================
 1. Create AppExternalFileWriter object with passing context to it.

-2. use writeDataToFile or writeDataToTimeStampedFile variants as per your wish.
+2. Use writeDataToFile or writeDataToTimeStampedFile variants as per your wish.

 3. If you want to write a data where a file name should be a time stamp use writeDataToTimeStampedFile variants.

-4. If you want to create a subfolder use suitable createSubDirectory variants.
+4. If you want to create a subdirectory use suitable createSubDirectory variants.

 5. If anything is wrong with external storage, like storage not mounted, corrupt,  shared as mass storage, not enough space available, or even trying to create a library already created.
 The class will throw ExternalFileWriterException with the message stating what happened.

 6. If you want to write a data in external cache memory do following.
     * Check the variants of all the methods where it asks for a boolean variable, if you pass true the file operation is done in external cache , otherwise it will be done in normal external memory.
     * If have already created a directory in cache memory get it from createDirectory method, and pass this directory to any method where a parent is required.
 These methods work same regardless of parent is in external memory or in cache memory.

+7. Checks whether certain directory or file exists on certain location or not with help of isFileExists or isDirectoryExists variants

+8. Deletes entire directory with deleteDirectory method (Note : This method only cares about removing entire directory with its subcontents, if you want to check whether directory is empty or not and use some error message, I recommend to use File.delete() method.)

 Description of Variants
 =========================